-The places written with bold characters in the text show the marked places in the route-altitude diagram.
-The small stamp icons show the stamping places.
+The places written with bold characters in the text show the marked places in the Route-Altitude diagram.

 We walk farther from the chapel following the signs.
 The marked wide promenade goes straight on the ridge of the Szent Vid-hegy (Szent Vid Hill) and passes the Monument of the National Blue Trail.
 This small memorial stands on the right side of the promenade and it shows that place, where the trailhead of Blue Trail was located before the regime change.
 In that time the Hungarian-Austrian border wasn’t accessible because of the strong military protection, it was the well known „Iron Curtain”.
-Of course it has changed, since 1992 the trailhead of the Blue Trail is on the top of Írottkő Mountain.
+Of course it has changed, since 1992 the trailhead of the Blue Trail is located on the top of Írottkő Mountain.

 We cross an asphalt road after the memorial, and the hard climb begins again in the mountainside.
 The path cuts a big hairpin bend of the road on a steep climbing route through the forest and we will meet again with the asphalt strip at the next resting place.
-The signs lead farther on the road and we reach the Hörmann Spring (Hörmann-forrás) after a few minutes.
+The climb finishes here, the signs lead farther on the road and we reach the Hörmann-forrás Spring after a few minutes.
 The spring is located on the right side of the road, among trees.
 The marked path of National Blue Trail arrives here from the peak of Írottkő (it is signed with marks), we could follow it from this place, but we have to visit the summit, if we would like to stamp into our small booklet, where we collect the stamps of the Blue Trail!

 The path of the South-Transdanubian Blue Trail arrives to the clearing from left, but an unmarked path goes on until the summit, where the lookout tower of Írott-kő stands.
-The lookout tower is located exactly on the border, if we enter the building, we will see the border stone in the middle of the room.
-Let's climb to the top terrace of the lookout tower!
+The lookout tower is located exactly on the border, if we enter the building, we will see the border stone in the middle of the vestibule room.
+Let's climb to the top terrace of the lookout tower on the stairs!
 The closer peaks of the Alps are visible from the Austrian side of the terrace, and the wide plain of Kisalföld (Little Plain, or Little Hungarian Plain) with small villages on the Hungarian side.

 The National Blue Trail leaves the Jurisics tér through the Hősök Kapuja, goes along the short and narrow Városháza utca (Városháza Street) and turns left on the Főtér (Main Square).
 We cross the square, take a few steps on the Kossuth utca (Kossuth Street) and turn left onto the street of the market.
 We pass the building of the fire department through a small park, where a huge plane tree stands.
 This small park is a nature reservations area.
 We reach the Táncsics utca (Táncsics Street) on a narrow pavement, the marked path turns left here.
 We pass the new Calvinist church, and go till the end of the street, where we turn right, onto the Kiss János utca (Kiss János Street) and cross the Malom-árok (Malom Stream) on a bridge.
 The marked route turns left here, onto a promenade, which leads between the Malom-árok and the Gyöngyös-patak (Gyöngyös Stream) through a small park.
 At the edge of the park we turn right onto the Dózsa György utca (Dózsa György Street) and reach the border of the town soon.

 Kőszeg is a very nice town, it is worth spending a day here, and visiting the sights of the town.
 Of course, the most popular sight is the castle.
-The place and the ancient fort were mentioned first time in documents in 796, before the Hungarian Conquest, which happened in 896.
+The place and the ancient fort were mentioned first time in documents in 796, 100 years before the Hungarian Conquest, which happened in 896.
 This place is inhabited since the Roman times.
 The modern castle, or rather fort was built after the big offensive of the Tartars in the second half of the 13th century.
 The town and the fort are located close to the Austrian-Hungarian border, the position of the fort was very important beside the busy road from Venice to Vienna, so this place was always object of battles between the two countries.

 The most significant episode was the Turkey attack in the life of the fort.
 Soliman sultan moved against Vienna in 1532, and the fort of Kőszeg stood in his way.
 The Turkey troops began the siege with 60.000 people and it lasted 25 days.
 Miklós Jurisics was the leader of the small defender group, they were able to keep the fort against the significant overpower.
 After the unsuccessful siege the Turkey Armee had to turn back, because of the approaching cool winter of Hungary, so they couldn’t attack Vienna.
 The Austrian Emperor Ferdinand gave the fort as present to Jurisics, because in that time the fort and the town were Austrian property.
 (Video about the medieval condition of the castle)

 It is worth visiting the medieval centre of the town with the Jurisics Square.
 Here stands the 700 years old City Hall, it is the centre of the administration of the settlement continuously since its construction.
 We can find the Arany Egyszarvú Pharmacy Museum on the Jurisics Square, as well.
 If you have enough time, climb onto the terrace of the Hősök Kapuja (Heros’ Gate), a nice panorama opens from the tower onto the centre of the town.